JohnBobSmith/attackoftheasteroids/README.md

 Make is required to build the project.

 ## Installation
 Download the repository.
 Cd into src/ where you should have a makefile.
-Make, then run the generated executable.
-I'm considering making a PKGBUILD for Arch Linux users, after I convert/patch/polish the source code first.
+Make, then ./aota I'm considering making a PKGBUILD for Arch Linux users, after I convert/patch/polish the source code first.

 ## Ingame Controls